keithb-b/learning-alloy/VehicleLocking.md

 pred someValidChanges{
     always {
-         some v: Vehicle |
+         some f: RemoteFob |
-             (v.lockCommanded   and all vv: Vehicle - v | vv.unchanged) or
+             (f.lockCommanded   and f.vehicle.allDoorsLocked   and all vv: Vehicle - f.vehicle | vv.unchanged) or
-             (v.unlockCommanded and all vv: Vehicle - v | vv.unchanged) or
+             (f.unlockCommanded and f.vehicle.allDoorsUnlocked and all vv: Vehicle - f.vehicle | vv.unchanged) or
-             v.unchanged
+             f.vehicle.unchanged
     }
 }